Botmation/alexapistorage/README.md

 # alexapistorage
-Alexa Storage Shelf IOT using Raspberry Pi
+Alexa Storage Shelf IOT using Raspberry Pi.

 Hello this project has a step by step guide on what this code does and how to get it running for your own purposes.
 Check it out on You Tube!
 https://youtu.be/jm_Ez_tbq58